 As a good rule of thumb, most businesses should have an active Facebook and Twitter account (though, if you can, you should also fit Instagram in there).
 Plus, each employee should have a personal LinkedIn account to represent the company as a whole.

-But don’t forget that you don’t actually own your follower list, your profile, or even your posts.
+Just don’t forget that you don’t actually own your follower list, your profile, or even your posts.
 We’ve heard many sad stories of influencers and businesses who have had their accounts shut down.

 And what happens to all of those followers?